International Fees From

 York University is based around the 200 acre Heslington campus which is approximately 20 minutes walk or under 10 minutes by bus to York city centre.
 There is also a smaller University campus cluster, Kings Manor, in the heart of the city centre where the departments of Archaeology, Medieval Studies and Eighteenth Century Studies are based.

-University of York is ranked =137th in the Times Higher Education rankings, it is also ranked between 201-300 in the Shanghai Jaio Tong rankings.
+University of York is ranked 133rd in the Times Higher Education rankings, it is also ranked between 201-300th in the Shanghai Jaio Tong rankings.
+York is a member of the Russell Group of Universities

 There are approximately 3,600 international students at York University, coming from more than 120 countries, representing 23% of all students.